ScottyLabs/course-api/README.md

 $ python scripts/parse_descs.py [INFILE] [OUTFILE]
 ```

 `INFILE` is the path of a file containing a list of newline delineated fully qualified links to the pages to parse.
-A file which includes links to all departments pages is included in `data/schedule_pages.txt`, up to date as of 2014-12-15.
+A file which includes links to all departments' pages is included in `data/schedule_pages.txt`, up to date as of 2014-12-15.

 `OUTFILE` is a path to write the output JSON to.